Chappie21/water-jug-challeng-api/readme.md

 1. Start without hot reload (for deployment):

     ```
+    npm run build
+    ```

+    This command will transpile the code to JavaScript into a `dist` folder

+    then, for the execute the API using the transpiled `./dist/index.js` file.

+    ```
     npm run start
     ```

-    This command will transpile the code to JavaScript into a `dist` folder and then execute the API using the transpiled `./dist/index.js` file.
+    this process and command usage should be used for production deployment

 2. Start with hot reload (for development):